crowdsecurity/cs-whm-plugin/docs/INSTALLATION_GUIDE.md

 ### Install the plugin

-Once you retrieved the sources, you can install the plugin.
+Once you've retrieved the sources, you can install the plugin.

 * Run the `install` script as root
     * ```sudo sh crowdsec.sh install```